zipper555/DiscreteEventSimulator/README.md

  * Random number generation for various simulation events.
  * Statistical analysis by using Correlation, Confidence intervals and Chi square tests.
  * Plotting of results

+Refer to the 'partX_simstudy.py' file for part by part simulation study.